Illinois Powerhouses Stay On Top Of Chicago’s Trends

 Changing the Face of a City

-This year’s Illinois Powerhouses have taken advantage of major projects redeveloping or expanding some of Chicago’s most important locations, playing key roles behind the scenes as the city rides a wave of development projects.
+This year’s Illinois Powerhouses have taken advantage of major projects redeveloping or expanding some of Chicago’s most important locations, such as the Vista Tower to name but one example, playing key roles behind the scenes as the city rides a wave of development projects.
+These redevelopments will be a positive change for the community, and so when these projects have received approval, they will have to look for the best commercial company in the area to ensure that the right decision has been made to redevelop these locations.

 Mayer Brown’s transactional work touched on Illinois’ infrastructure, with Chicago-office attorneys guiding the Illinois Department of Transportation in a proposed public-private partnership that would introduce managed lanes to help manage a congested Chicago-area highway.
 The plan, which would be the state’s the first public-private partnership involving toll lanes, is awaiting approval from the Illinois General Assembly.